Community Perspectives on Restoration in the Louga Region

 September 28, 2025

-Local Knowledge and Grassland Recovery, Younofere & Tiafaly Villages
+Local Knowledge and Grassland Recovery in Younofere & Tiafaly (Aug 2025)

 These engagement sessions were designed to understand local and lived realities of climate trends, vegetation dynamics and other interstitial observations and experiences that give sense to high-level data observations.